 All school staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-They can occur from within or outside families, in or out of school, from other children within peer groups or the wider community and/or online.
+They can occur from within or outside families, in or out of school, from within peer groups or the wider community and/or online.
 In most cases, multiple issues will overlap with one another and children can therefore be vulnerable to multiple threats.

-All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
+All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nude images and/or videos can be signs that children are at risk.